 Is Ceramic Cookware Superior to Teflon?

 Ceramic cookware has gained popularity as a nonstick frying pan option.
 One of its main advantages is its reduced use of chemicals compared to traditional PTFE surfaces.
-Although modern a nonstick frying pan coatings are generally considered safe, ceramic coatings offer a less chemical-intensive alternative.

 However, ceramic coatings tend to lose their nonstick properties faster than PTFE surfaces.
 Additionally, they are often more costly, with popular brands like the Always Pan and Caraway’s skillets priced at over $100 per pan.
-This higher price tag may not be worth it for a a nonstick frying pan that may need replacement within three to four years.

-Do Metal Utensils Damage Nonstick Cookware?
+Do Metal Utensils Damage Nonstick Cookware

 Upgrade your cooking game with the best nonstick frying pan